 Imperial Sutton Scholars

-Imperial Sutton Scholars is a brand new two-and-a-half year programme for high-attaining KS3 students that launched in spring 2017 in partnership with the Sutton Trust.
+Imperial Sutton Scholars was a two-and-a-half year programme for high-attaining KS3 students that launched in spring 2017 in partnership with the Sutton Trust.

 The programme aimed to inspire students to study STEM subjects by learning about coding, programming and the application of these skills in the sciences and engineering.

-During their second year (Year 8), we introduce students to new technology over a series of six on-campus days.
-These are designed to advance and refine their programming skills.
+During their second year (Year 8), we introduced students to new technology over a series of six on-campus days.
+These were designed to advance and refine their programming skills.

-The students are all from eligible secondary state schools in Greater London.
-Eligibility is based on a range of factors, including:
+The students were all from eligible secondary state schools in Greater London.
+Eligibility was based on a range of factors, including:

 - having relatively low levels of GCSE attainment and progression to university

 - relatively high levels of deprivation